WEEKONCHOO/TestGit/readme.txt

-This is my Test git from !
+This is my Test git!
 Do you known?
+Yes, I known!